aurelienrichard/aurelienrichard/README.md

 ### Web Developer & Independent Consultant.

-I'm passionate about all things web and building digital products.
+Before I got into building websites, I worked in hotels and events.
-Self-taught, with a background in the hotel and event industry.
+It taught me what service really means: getting every detail right.
-I firmly believe in keeping things _simple_ and **authentic**.
+Today, I pursue that same goal in everything I do.

 I live in northern France.
-I love Open Source, cooking, and writing.
+I love to cook and write.
 I'm also a cinephile, sci-fi fan, and tea enthusiast ☕

-## Let's get in touch!
+## Let's get in touch.

 [Website][website] **|** [LinkedIn][linkedin] **|** [Bluesky][bluesky] **|** [Discord][discord]